meanbee/docker-magedbm/README.md

 #Magerun Docker Container

 This provides a copy of [magedbm](https://github.com/meanbee/magedbm) to be used in a docker environment.
+It is based off of our [magento container](https://github.com/meanbee/docker-magento).

 #Usage